sciety/api-prototype/README.md

 - a SPARQL editor at <http://localhost:8080/sparql/>, which uses [Yasgui].
 - a view on the structure at <http://localhost:8080/spex/>, which uses [SPEX].
+- a graph explorer at <http://localhost:8080/graph-explorer/>, which uses [Graph Explorer].

 This is read from a [SPARQL] endpoint provided by an [Apache Jena Fuseki] instance available at <http://localhost:8081/> (username <kbd>admin</kbd>, password <kbd>password</kbd>).